 We tested these softshells in a variety of conditions during some different activities.
 The most telling is when we wore them for high exertion activities such as climbing, hiking, or skiing.
 These kinds of activities get the blood moving and the sweat flowing.
 A few competitors scored well in this category simply because they were constructed with very thin material.
 While we recognize that thin material and breathability are not the same things, we couldn't ignore the fact that models with thin fabric are often just breathable by default.

 The thing to remember is that, ultimately, you want a breathable jacket that can also resist weather and keep you warm when needed.
-Our Best Buy on a Tight Budget, the Outdoor Research Ferrosi Crosstown Hoody and the very simple and affordable Charles River Axis were both highly breathable, but we would hesitate from wearing them on a windy, cold, or wet day.
+The very simple and affordable Charles River Axis is highly breathable, but we would hesitate to wear it on a windy, cold, or wet day.
 The Arc'teryx Gamma LT Hoody was wonderfully breathable and struck a better balance between ventilation and weather protection; however, it will still leave you cold if you're not keeping your heart rate up when the temperature dips or weather takes a turn for the worse.

 The Arc'teryx Gamma MX Hoody was one of the most breathable in the fleet.
 It manages to do this without compromising its ability to protect from inclement weather, which is the main reason it won our Editors' Choice award for the second year in a row.
 The unique OR Ascendant Hoody, our Top Pick for Warmth, also had impressive breathability - something we didn't expect from the onset because of its fuzzy plush interior.
 The Ascendant has some durability issues, but when looking at just breathability and weather protection, it's an incredibly impressive layer.
 Other notable mentions in this category were the Black Diamond Dawn Patrol and the Rab Upslope which has an impressive amount of mesh-lined pockets.
 Many of the contenders that fared the best in this category have mesh-lined pockets which can be left unzipped and used as vents when more ventilation is needed.

 The models with the least breathability were some of the stiff fleece-lined models, namely the Patagonia Adze Hoody and the Mountain Hardwear North Landing.
-Our windproof models, the Marmot Moblis and The North Face Apex Flex GTX (despite being the only model with pit zips) also struggled in this category.
+Our windproof model, the Marmot Moblis also struggled in this category.